konversen-dev/konversen-frontend/README.md

 ### Admin Dashboard
 - User account management (CRUD)
+- View user account details
+- Filter and search users
 - User activity monitoring
 - Access control and permissions
-- View user profile details

 ### Manager Dashboard
-- Campaign management (create, update, delete)
+- Campaign management (CRUD).
+- Set collaborators for campaigns.
-- View campaign details and leads
+- View all campaign details.
-- Filtering and searching campaigns
+- Filter and search campaigns.
-- Collaboration with sales team
+- View leads with scoring and cluster information.
+- Filter and search leads.
+- Add notes and update lead statuses across all campaigns.

 ### Sales Dashboard
-- Lead scoring with probability
-- Update lead status (Pending, Contacted, Converted, Failed)
+- View campaign details for assigned campaigns only.
+- Filter and search campaigns.
+- View leads with scoring and cluster information for assigned campaigns only.
-- Filter and search leads
+- Filter and search leads.
-- Add notes for each lead
+- Add notes and update lead statuses for assigned campaigns only.

 ## 🛠️ Tech Stack